Edivri/proqrammer/README.md

 I Am A Blockchain and Software Developer working JavaScript 💛 TypeScript 💜 Solidity, Go Lang and Flutter 💙

 Skills:
-MOBILE: Flutter crossplatform development <br>
+MOBILE: Flutter <br>
-WEB:  Backend Engineering with NodeJs and TypeScript + Go Lang
+WEB:  Backend Engineering and Microservices with NodeJs and TypeScript + Go
+DESKTOP: ElectronJS and Flutter